Philippines activates protocols due to increased activity of Mayon volcano

 Mayon reminds tourists that its beauty comes at a price 📸

 While experts rush with their instruments, selfies with Mayon's perfect cone have become a calculated risk.
 Some tourists, convinced that an ash cloud is an Instagram filter effect, have had to be dissuaded by local police.
-Nature, as always, reminds us that its show does not include ticket refunds or life insurance.
+Nature, as always, reminds us that its show does not include refunds or life insurance.